oktadev/oauth-exercise-php/README.md

 `index.php`

-* Fill in the missing parameters in `index.php` to complete the OAuth flow
+This is the main OAuth client code from the demos.

-* Convert the code to use the PKCE flow
+* Fill in the missing parameters in `index.php` to complete the authorization code flow
-* Add in a request to get an ID token via the authorization code flow to know who logged in
+* As an exercise, modify the code to request an ID token to know who logged in

 Run this code from the command line: